matloff/TidyverseSkeptic/README.md

 More details later in this document, in the section [ggplot2 versus the Tidyverse](README.md#ggplot2-versus-the-tidyverse).

+## The Purist R Teachers (PRTs)

+I believe that R learners should be taught both base-R and Tidy.
+Many R teachers feel the same way.
+But are some who:

+* Refuse to teach any base-R.

+* Ban the use of $, [, loops, the apply() family and so on.

+* Treat **dplyr** as the go-to tool for almost any R action, including challenging ones, ignoring that base-R might lead to a simpler solution.

+I'll refer to these instructors as Purist R Teacher (PRTs).

+The PRTs are common in the US, less so abroad, as RStudio's main promotion of Tidy has been in the US.

+## RStudio/Posit

+In summer 2022, the RStudio corporation changed its name to Posit, to signal a broader scope than just R.  I believe this will be a win-win-win-win for the firm, and both the R and Python communities.

+The name of the IDE will continue to be RStudio.
+For easy recognition, I'll use that name to refer to both the company and the IDE.

 # Kudos to RStudio, but they took a wrong turn